-In frame of Activities 1.1.2 and 1.1.3 (supporting non-agricultural and agricultural livelihoods rehabilitation through grants to MSMEs and individuals) the project selected six local NGOs in the target regions to coordinate the project support to agricultural and non-agricultural livelihoods, micro and small businesses in the target regions.
-In the reporting period most of the beneficiaries/MSMEs were selected by the partner grassroots organizations as a result of competitive selection: after close collaboration with local administrations, using comparative data, field visits, home visits, conducting interviews and evaluation of potential beneficiaries.
-But during this reporting period the provision of small grants, and corresponding business mentoring and coaching just started.
+Activities 1.1.2 and 1.1.3 (supporting non-agricultural and agricultural livelihoods rehabilitation through grants to MSMEs and individuals): the project selected six local NGOs in the target regions to coordinate the project support to agricultural and non-agricultural livelihoods, micro and small businesses in the target regions.
+Almost all of the beneficiaries/MSMEs were selected by the partner grassroots organizations as a result of competitive selection: after close collaboration with local administrations, using comparative data, field visits, home visits, conducting interviews and evaluation of potential beneficiaries.
+During this reporting period the provsion of mini grants was completed.
+In this reporting period 189 MSMEs and households were provided with agricultural and non-agricultural mini-grants (with household members reaching 975).